satish1650/Ultimate-RAG/README.md

 5. **Integration with RAG Chains** - Combine external retrievers with LLMs
 6. **Best Practices** - When and how to use each retriever effectively

-## 29 Nov Day - 8 Exploring Langchain Part-3
+## 29 Nov Day - 8 👉 Exploring Langchain: Part-3
 ### Vector Stores Tutorial: Qdrant & Weaviate
 #### 🎯 Learning Objectives
 📚 By the end of this notebook, you will Learn: